Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ![PV Irrigation Scheme](Drawing1.svg?sanitize=true "PV Irrigation Scheme")

 ## Pump Requirements
-- We select  surface pump and AC coupling for the system.
+- We select  centrifugal pump and AC coupling for the system.
 - We choose a reference total dynamic head ( TDH) of `140 feet = 42.672 meters` ( generally in Bangladesh we have systems with dynamic head between 20 and 80 meters)
 - Potato is generally cultivated in winter seasons.
 We will consider the daily solar radiation values or peak sun hour values for months of Nov-Jan.
 For PV sizing- we take data of December when the peak sun hour is the lowest.The Data are derived from online solar radiation databases based on the site coordinates.